ZooPhy/zoophy-services/README.md

 4) The build should run successfully and generate a runnable jar in the target folder.
 This can be run via terminal, or in Spring Tool Suite click Run As "Spring Boot App"

 ## Using Services
-The current services may be used via GET requests.
+The current services may be used via HTTP requests.
 They return data in JSON format:

 ### Get GenBankRecord:
 * Type: GET